Garmin Venu 3 vs Suunto Vertical 2 Titanium

 Which one is better?

 The Suunto Vertical 2 Titanium is the better buy for most people - its 20-day battery life crushes the Garmin Venu 3's 14 days.
-That said, grab the Garmin if you need wrist calls and voice assistants - it's more lifestyle-friendly with its built-in speaker and mic.
+That said, grab the Garmin if you want smart features like wrist calls and voice assistants - it's the more lifestyle-focused choice.

 Who should buy each?

-Choose the Garmin Venu 3 if: you want to take calls on your wrist, need a lifestyle-friendly interface, or prefer a lighter watch at 1.66 oz.
+Choose the Garmin Venu 3 if: you want wrist calls and voice assistant features, appreciate a lighter watch at 1.66 oz, or need a sleek design for daily wear.

 Conclusion